-- To make reasonable adjustments for those with a disability by taking action to increase access to the curriculum, the environment and to printed information for all. - To ensure that children and young people with SEN engage in the activities of the school alongside pupils who do not have SEN. - To reduce barriers to progress by providing high quality teaching across the school. - To use our best endeavours to secure special educational provision for pupils for whom this is required, that is "additional to and different from" that provided within the differentiated curriculum, to better respond to the four broad areas of need: - 1.
-Communication and interaction, - 2.
-Cognition and learning, - 3.
-Social, mental and emotional health, - 4.
-Sensory/physical. - To request, monitor and respond to parent/carers' and pupils' views in order to evidence high levels of confidence and partnership. - To support all staff in meeting pupil needs by providing well-targeted continuing professional development. - To support pupils with medical conditions to achieve full inclusion in all school activities by ensuring consultation with health and social care professionals in order to meet the medical needs of pupils. - To work in cooperative and productive partnership with the Local Authority and other outside agencies, to ensure there is a multi-professional approach to meeting the needs of all vulnerable learners.
+• To make reasonable adjustments for those with a disability by taking action to

+• To reduce barriers to progress by providing high quality teaching across the school.

+• To use our best endeavours to secure special educational provision for pupils for whom this is required, that is "additional to and different from" that provided within the differentiated curriculum, to better respond to the four broad areas of need:

+1. Communication and interaction,

+2. Cognition and learning,

+3. Social, mental and emotional health,

+4. Sensory/physical.

+• To request, monitor and respond to parent/carers' and pupils' views in order to evidence high levels of confidence and partnership.

+• To support all staff in meeting pupil needs by providing well-targeted continuing professional development.

+• To support pupils with medical conditions to achieve full inclusion in all school activities by ensuring consultation with health and social care professionals in order to meet the medical needs of pupils.

+• To work in cooperative and productive partnership with the Local Authority and other outside agencies, to ensure there is a multi-professional approach to meeting the needs of all vulnerable learners.